Mary Helen Peck Crane

 Mary Helen Peck Crane (née, Peck; April 10, 1827 – December 7, 1891) was a 19th-century American church and temperance activist, as well as a writer.
+She served as the State superintendent of press for New Jersey Woman's Christian Temperance Union (WCTU).
 She was the mother of the writer, Stephen Crane.
-She died in 1891.

 Early life and education

 Mary Helen Peck was born in Wilkes-Barre, Pennsylvania, April 10, 1827.
 She was the only daughter of Rev. George Peck, D. D., of the Methodist Episcopal Church, the author and editor; and the niece of Bishop Jesse Truesdell Peck.

 During the three years that her father was principal of the Wyoming Seminary, she attended the classes suitable to her age.
 On his removal to New York City in 1840, she became a student of Rutgers Female Institute in that city, where she spent three years.